Terry v. Ohio: Dissenting opinion of Justice Douglas

-Justice William O. Douglas strongly disagreed with permitting a stop and search absent probable cause:
+Justice William O. Douglas strongly disagreed with the permissibility of performing a stop-and-frisk action absent probable cause:

 We hold today that the police have greater authority to make a 'seizure' and conduct a 'search' than a judge has to authorize such action.
 We have said precisely the opposite over and over again.

 To give the police greater power than a magistrate is to take a long step down the totalitarian path.
 Perhaps such a step is desirable to cope with modern forms of lawlessness.
 But if it is taken, it should be the deliberate choice of the people through a constitutional amendment.

 Later criticism

-Terry was criticized in 1997 for inaccurately summarizing the facts of the case itself.
-It was also criticized for "fail[ing] to strike a meaningful Fourth Amendment balance between effective law enforcement and individual freedom."
+Lewis Katz criticized Terry in 1997 for inaccurately summarizing the facts of the case itself.
+He also criticized it for "fail[ing] to strike a meaningful Fourth Amendment balance between effective law enforcement and individual freedom."

 Subsequent jurisprudence

 Terry set precedent for a wide assortment of Fourth Amendment cases.
 The cases range from street stop-and-frisks to traffic stops in which pat-down searches could be conducted on the driver or passengers.
 In Michigan v.
-Long, the Supreme Court ruled that car compartments could be constitutionally searched if an officer had reasonable suspicion that the suspect is armed and dangerous.
-Thus the compartments are viewed as an extension of the suspect's person.
+Long, the Supreme Court ruled that car compartments could be constitutionally searched if an officer has reasonable suspicion that the suspect is armed and dangerous.
+The compartments are thus viewed as an extension of the suspect's person.
 This is known as "frisking the lunge area," as an officer may protect himself by searching any areas from which the suspect could grab a weapon.